jkomban/loan-calculator.github.io/README.md

 # loan-calculator
-application to show better payment options
+application to show better EMI payment options and Prepayment changes to EMI